-Here are some of the ways you can include everyone:
+Here are some of the ways you can include everyone…

-Morning Walk: If the weather is nice, get out with a group of residents for a walk and a natter, it will give a focus to their day and ensure everyone feels refreshed.
+Morning walk: If the weather is nice, get out with a group of residents for a walk and a natter.
+It will give a focus to their day and ensure everyone feels refreshed.

 Church: For some residents, going to church on Mothering Sunday is really important.
-You could arrange a morning trip to the local church service – or even combine it with a walk, as above.
-If you can’t get residents to the church, speak to the local church about whether they could do some form of service for you at the home.
+You could arrange a morning trip to the local church service or even combine it with a walk, as above.
+If you can’t get residents to the church, speak to the local vicar about whether they could do some form of service for you at the home.

-Family and Friends event: Coffee mornings, afternoon teas or a Mother’s Day lunch are all good ways to make it easy for family and friends to spend the day with you and feel part of the celebrations.
+Family and friends event: Coffee mornings, afternoon teas or a Mother’s Day lunch are all good ways to make it easy for family and friends to spend the day with you and feel part of the celebrations.
 Make sure the tables are beautifully laid, with flowers and even mini presents, posies or chocolates for the mothers.

-Pampering Sessions: Offer hair and beauty pampering sessions in the mornings for the mothers in your home – a really lovely way to make them feel special.
+Pampering sessions: Offer hair and beauty pampering sessions in the mornings for the mothers in your home – a really lovely way to make them feel special.

-Movie Afternoon: When family have left, it can feel a bit flat.
+Movie afternoon: When family have left, it can feel a bit flat.
 Organise a movie matinee for the afternoon, and pick something familiar and happy.

-For gifts, if people need help knowing what to bring, recommend things like hand creams, bubble bath, perfumes, chocolates and bright scented flowers.
+For gifts, if people need help knowing what to bring, recommend things like hand creams, bubble bath, perfumes, chocolates and bright, scented flowers.
 Non-slip bed socks, a new dressing gown or fresh new pillowcases are all a nice thoughtful touch too.
-This could also be a great day for families to start working on a life-story book or photo album, that you can go through together in the future.
-Personal things, such as photos in a frame or videos of grandchildren saying hello are often a lovely idea too.
+This could also be a great day for families to start working on a life-story book or photo album that you can go through together in the future.
+Personal things such as photos in a frame or videos of grandchildren saying hello are often a lovely idea too.

-Some families may want to take their mother out, or it may not even have occurred to them – remind them that this is a possibility and do all you can to ensure they feel able to manage this, whether it’s a short walk around the local park or a smart dinner out.
-If family can’t be there, they may want to call their mother on the day, again, make sure this is factored into the day’s plans and is something that can be easily achieved.
+Some families may want to take their mother out, or it may not even have occurred to them.
+Remind them that this is a possibility and do all you can to ensure they feel able to manage this, whether it’s a short walk around the local park or a smart dinner out.
+If family can’t be there, they may want to call their mother on the day.
+Again, make sure this is factored in to the day’s plans and is something that can be easily achieved.